 - they did not have leave (permission) to enter or stay in the UK

 You can also be fined if both of the following apply:

-You can be fined if you rent your property to someone who isn’t allowed to stay in the UK and you can’t show that you checked their right to rent.
+- you rent your property to someone who is not allowed to stay in the UK

 You might get a ‘referral notice’ to let you know your case is being investigated and that you could get a fine (‘civil penalty’).

 You’ll be sent an ‘information request’ to allow you to provide evidence that you’ve carried out the check.